Opine-Org/HTTP/README.md

-http
+HTTP
 ====

-HTTP Response and Post Objects
+Service for encapsulating HTTP Posts and Responses